 Think about it.
 The more someone positively engages with you and your personal posts, the more often you think of them and the more highly you regard them.
 It works the same way with your customers.
 If they know you're thinking of them, they will most certainly be thinking of you, too.

 In only the most genuine ways, emotionally connect with your customers.
 Like (or "love," or "haha," or "WOW") their photos.
 If they comment on your post, reply back in a personal way.
 If you get an item in stock you just know they'll love, reach out and let them know.
 Be their friend:

 The Sister Studio is great about giving genuine, personal replies to every question or comment on its social media posts.

 If you make it a point to listen to your customers on social media, you will have a strong understanding of what they are wanting, needing, feeling, and shying away from.
 You will become more adept at catering to the current trends in your niche if you are studying your customers from a social perspective.

 People tend to speak their mind on social media, and it's an opportunity to meet them where they are.
 They are sure to remain loyal to a brand that always seems to have their best interest in store.
 Let them know you're listening.
 Acknowledge their thoughts, ideas, and suggestions, and make use of those suggestions whenever you can—then tell them that you did!

 A great place to listen to your customers is Pinterest, where people "pin" their favorites among the latest and greatest trending items.

-Now that you're ready to take your social monitoring game to the next level, make sure you're familiar with the following user-friendly tools to keep you afloat in the vast ocean of social networks.
+Now that you're ready to take your social monitoring game to the next level, make sure you're familiar with the following user-friendly social media listening tools to keep you afloat in the vast ocean of social networks.

 Just type in a brand, name, phrase, etc., and these sites will notify you when you need to be informed, keep you aware of your competition's latest moves, or keep you abreast of current market trends.